AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-45-miscellaneous-intelligence-community-authorities/frontmatter.md

 3372.
 Monitoring mineral investments under Belt and Road Initiative of People's Republic of China.

+3373.
+Establishment of office, organizational structure, and authorities to address unidentified aerial phenomena.

 #### SUBCHAPTER V—MANAGEMENT OF COUNTERINTELLIGENCE ACTIVITIES ####

 3381.
 Coordination of counterintelligence activities.